-SOLAR CHARGE PANEL -If Equipped
+SOLAR CHARGE PANEL

-The 100-watt roof-mounted Solar Charge Panel uses the sun to help keep your house batteries charged.
+The roof-mounted Solar Charge Panel uses the sun to help keep your house batteries charged.
 A Solar Charge Controller is located near the monitor panel or in an exterior compartment (depending on model) to show you when the Solar Charge Panel is actively charging the house batteries.